Mobilpadde/NRAW.js/README.md

 })
 ```

-"Thats is stupid!
+"That's stupid!
 Who'd ever need the latest 25 posts of a user?", you say?
 Well, NRAW.js is smart enough to handle [queries][1] too!
 Let's make a basic request that gets the top five posts (links, self-posts and comments) of a user:

 ```javascript